-The output is a set of chemical component maps, automatically written to files with names constructed from a root and the component names (it is wise to keep the component names SHORT and without spaces to avoid excessively long file names).
+The output is a set of chemical component maps, automatically written to files with names constructed from a root and the component names (it is wise to keep the component names SHORT to avoid excessively long file names).
 In addition the residual signals averaged over all energies is saved as an 'image'.
 Comparison of the magnitude and spatial distribution of the residual signal is a useful way to evaluate the validity of the analysis.
 Optionally a stack of the residual images (difference of data and fit at each energy) can be saved for later examination.

-If the input stack is in OD units, and the reference files are on absolute linear absorption scales (OD1, or optical density per nm thickness at the standard density of the component), the Z-values of the resulting component maps are in absolute thickness units (in nm, assuming the reference spectra are in units of nm-1).
+If the input stack is in OD units, and the reference files are on absolute linear absorption scales (OD1, or optical density per nm thickness at the standard density of each component), the Z-values of the resulting component maps are in absolute thickness units (in nm, assuming the reference spectra are in units of nm-1).

 NB the SVD code can also be run from the IDL command line and has different features not implemented directly in aXis2000.
-See the code file and IDL help for further details.
+See the code file for further details.

-Stack fit - Performs a fit of the spectrum at each pixel to a sum of (1 to 8) user-defined model spectra and a constant.
-Stack fit uses the SAME SVD routine as the stacks~Maps~SVD routine, only differing by including an additional constant component (same value at each energy, i.e. flat spectrally (same at all energies) but different at each pixel.
-This always leads to a better fit statistically (smaller residual, often by 2 orders of magnitude) but may lead to systematic error in the result.
-Stack-fit rather than SVD should be used where there are offsets of reference spectra relative to the data, due to e.g. Io errors, or the area of the stack contains signal from component which do not contain the element whose X-ray edge is being measured.
+Stack fit - Performs a linear regression analysis (linear least squares fit) of the spectrum at each pixel to a sum of (1 to 8) user-defined model spectra and a constant.

+NOTE: Relative to SVD maps, stack fit adds an additional component to the analysis, a CONSTANT' which is flat spectrally (same at all energies) but different at each pixel.
+This always leads to a better fit statistically (smaller residual, often by 2 orders of magnitude) may lead to systematic error in the result.
+Stack-fit rather than SVD should be used where there are offsets of reference spectra relative to the data, due to Io errors,

-CGO curve fit - This uses a conjugate gradient optimization method (from Numerical recipes) to perform spectrum-by-spectrum linear regression curve fit to user supplied reference spectra.
+CGO curve fit - This uses a conjugate gradient optimization method (from Numerical recipes) to perform spectrum-by-spectrum curve fits to reference spectra.
 The user dialog is similar to those used in the SVD and stack fit routines.
 The fit of a single spectrum can be carried out using this method with the spectra~curve fit command.